undeadlabs/discovery/README.md

 # Discovery

-An Elixir library for auto discovering Erlang nodes with [Consul](http://www.consul.io)
+An OTP application for auto-discovering services with [Consul](http://www.consul.io)

 ## Requirements